Death of Lucy Meadows

-Lucy Meadows was a transgender teacher from Accrington in the United Kingdom.
-She died by suicide in March 2013 after the decision of her employers to allow her to return to work after gender reassignment surgery was covered in the national press.
+Lucy Meadows (1981 – 19 March 2013) was a transgender teacher from Accrington in the United Kingdom.
+She died by suicide in March 2013 after the decision of her employers to allow her to return to work after sex reassignment surgery was covered in the national press.

+Background

 Meadows grew up in a Christian family and married her partner Ruth Smith in 2009, prior to transitioning.
 Meadows and Smith separated in 2011, and at Christmas 2012, Meadows told her school about the transition.

-According to Smith, "The school had no difficulty with that.
-They put out a letter to parents explaining this – and that was their great mistake."
-The letter became a topic of local press interest, and then national news.
+Press coverage of her transition

+When the school sent an announcement to parents of her transition, local and national media outlets began to cover it as well as her return to a position as a teacher.
+The Daily Mail columnist Richard Littlejohn wrote an article repeatedly misgendering Meadows and criticising her decision to return to her job as a teacher.

+On 3 January 2013, Meadows complained to the Press Complaints Commission (PCC) of "harassment from the press", specifically mentioning the Littlejohn article.